Azure/c-pal/interfaces/devdoc/threadpool_requirements.md

 MOCKABLE_FUNCTION(, THREADPOOL_WORK_ITEM_HANDLE, threadpool_create_work_item, THANDLE(THREADPOOL), threadpool, THREADPOOL_WORK_FUNCTION, work_function, void*, work_function_context);
 ```

-`threadpool_create_work_item` creates a work item to be executed by the `threadpool`.
+`threadpool_create_work_item` creates a work item to be executed by the threadpool.
 This function separates the creation of the work item from scheduling it so that `threadpool_schedule_work_item` can be called later and cannot fail.

 **NON_THREADPOOL_05_001: [** If `threadpool` is `NULL`, `threadpool_create_work_item` shall fail and return a `NULL` value. **]**